-The implement of the annual Risk and Crisis Management Plan, the company uses some risk management assessment metrics as part of the KPIs for senior executives and line managers to determine their variable compensation, to implement and continuously improve risk and crisis management.
+The implement of the annual Risk and Crisis Management Plan, the company uses some risk management assessment metrics as part of the KPIs for senior executives and line managers to determine their variable compensation.
+Hope to implement and continuously improve risk and crisis management.

-In addition, employees cooperating with the implementation of the annual Risk and Crisis Management Plan will be as part of their performance appraisal.
-Employees also will be asked for their views on the annual Risk and Crisis Management Plan during periodly appraisal, encouraging employees to participate in the structured feedback process and continuously improve risk and
+In addition, employees how to cooperate with the implementation of the annual Risk and Crisis Management Plan will be as part of their performance appraisal.
+Employees also will be asked for their views on the annual Risk and Crisis Management Plan during periodly appraisal, encouraging employees to participate in the structured feedback process and continuously improve risk and crisis management.

-Incorporating risk criteria in the product development or approval process
+□Incorporating risk criteria in the product development or approval process